 - Rocket Lawyer offers registered agent service as a standalone feature for $149.99 per year, but if you subscribe to their Premium legal services plan for $39.99 per month, you’ll receive 25% off that rate, along with many other benefits.

 - While Rocket Lawyer isn’t necessarily the “best” option for registered agent service, they have something to offer in several different areas.
 They have solid customer feedback, a strong customer support department, and a 100% satisfaction guarantee that ensures everything goes smoothly.

-If you find value in their legal services plan, it’s a no-brainer to go with Rocket Lawyer for registered agent service.
-Otherwise, we usually prefer the other options in this guide.
+If you find value in their legal services plan, Rocket Lawyer is an intriguing choice for registered agent service.

 Want to learn more about Rocket Lawyer?
 Read our review.